 Change the remainder of 9.3.1.9.3 as follows:

-If(#11060) B0 of the Fragment Number subfield is 0, the Block Ack Bitmap subfield of the BA Information field of the Compressed BlockAck frame indicates(#11062) the receive status of up to 64 or 256 MSDUs or A-MSDUs depending upon the value of B2-B1 in the Fragment Number subfield as shown in Table 9-24a (Fragment Number subfield encoding for the Compressed BlockAck variant),The Block Ack Bitmap sub-field of the BA Information field of the Compressed BlockAck frame is 8 octets in length and is used to indi-cate the received status of up to 64 MSDUs and A-MSDUs.
-Each bit that is equal to 1 in the compressed Block Ack Bitmap subfield acknowledges the successful reception of a single MSDU or A-MSDU in the order of sequence number, with the first bit of the Block Ack Bitmap subfield corresponding to the MSDU or A-MSDU or fragment thereof with the sequence number that matches the value of the Starting Sequence Number subfield of the Block Ack Starting Sequence Control subfield.
+If(#11060) B0 of the Fragment Number subfield is 0, the Block Ack Bitmap subfield of the BA Information field of the Compressed BlockAck frame indicates(#11062) the receive status of up to 64 or 256 MSDUs and/or(#12362) A-MSDUs depending upon the value of B2-B1 in the Fragment Number subfield as shown in Table 9-24a (Fragment Number subfield encoding for the Compressed BlockAck variant),The Block Ack Bitmap sub-field of the BA Information field of the Compressed BlockAck frame is 8 octets in length and is used to indi-cate the received status of up to 64 MSDUs and A-MSDUs.
+Each bit that is equal to 1 in the compressed Block Ack Bitmap subfield acknowledges the successful reception of a single MSDU or A-MSDU in the order of sequence number, with the first bit of the Block Ack Bitmap subfield corresponding to the MSDU, A-MSDU,(#12362) or fragment thereof with the sequence number that matches the value of the Starting Sequence Number subfield of the Block Ack Starting Sequence Control subfield.

-If(#11060) B0 of the Fragment Number subfield is 1, the Block Ack Bitmap subfield of the BA Information field of the Compressed BlockAck frame indicates(#11062) the receive status of up to 16 or 64 MSDUs and A-MSDUs depending upon the value B2-B1 in the Fragment Number subfield as shown in Table 9-24a (Fragment Number subfield encoding for the Compressed BlockAck variant).
+If(#11060) B0 of the Fragment Number subfield is 1, the Block Ack Bitmap subfield of the BA Information field of the Compressed BlockAck frame indicates(#11062) the receive status of up to 16 or 64 MSDUs and/or(#12362) A-MSDUs depending upon the value B2-B1 in the Fragment Number subfield as shown in Table 9-24a (Fragment Number subfield encoding for the Compressed BlockAck variant).
 If bit position n of the Block Ack Bitmap subfield is 1, it acknowledges receipt of an MPDU with sequence number value SN and fragment number value FN with n = 4 × (SN – SSN) + FN, where SSN is the value of the Starting Sequence Number subfield of the Block Ack Starting Sequence Control subfield and the operations on the sequence numbers are performed modulo 4096.
 If bit position n of the Block Ack Bitmap subfield is 0, it indicates that the MPDU has not been received.

-NOTE—If(#11060) the B0 of the Fragment Number subfield is equal to 1 then the Block Ack Bitmap subfield is split into (Block Ack Bitmap subfield length)/4 subbitmaps, each of which indicates receive status for 4 fragments of each of the MSDUs as indicated in Table 9-24a (Fragment Number subfield encoding for the Compressed BlockAck variant).
+NOTE—If(#11060) the B0 of the Fragment Number subfield is equal to 1 then the Block Ack Bitmap subfield is split into (Block Ack Bitmap subfield length)/4 subbitmaps, each of which indicates receive status for 4 fragments of each of the MSDUs or A-MSDUs(#12362) as indicated in Table 9-24a (Fragment Number subfield encoding for the Compressed BlockAck variant).

+TGax Editor: Change texts under 9.3.1.9.7 in P802.11ax D2.3 as follows:

 9.3.1.9.7 Multi-STA BlockAck variant

-The Multi-STA BlockAck frame is supported if either UL MU or multi-TID A-MPDU operation is supported and acknowledges(#11062) multi-STA multi-TID, multi-STA single TID, or single-STA multi-TID A-MPDUs.
+The Multi-STA BlockAck frame is supported if either UL MU or multi-TID A-MPDU operation is supported and acknowledges(#11062) MPDUs carried in an HE TB PPDU or(#11746, #12363) multi-STA multi-TID, multi-STA single TID, or single-STA multi-TID A-MPDUs.